 [Re]turn the Beat Around

 The worst kind of payment: the kind you have to give back.
 But it happens to everyone at some point of business.
 In this case, Airbnb enforces hospitality standards to protect guests, and abiding by these standards will protect hosts, as well.
-Unfortunately, if a guest complaint is filed against a host, Airbnb will have to ask you to return the money to its rightful owner.
-Luckily, there are many strategies for avoiding complaints before they have the chance to happen, and you can learn the ropes here.
+Unfortunately, if a valid guest complaint is filed against a host, Airbnb will have to ask you to return the money to its rightful owner.
+Luckily, there are many strategies for avoiding complaints, and you can learn the ropes here.

 For The Books

-This guide is meant to be kept on hand, so you can manage your Airbnb payments with ease and master the whole payment deal with your best foot forward.
-Don’t let it intimidate you, the many options and if/then situations are only in play to streamline the whole payout process for you.
+This guide is meant to be kept on hand, so you can manage your Airbnb payments with ease and master the payment process.
+Don’t let it intimidate you, the many options and if/then situations are only in play to streamline the payout process for you.
 If you’re into this kind of organized Airbnb host experience, Guesty will be right up your alley – with professional Airbnb booking and property management features that will help you glide through your hosting career.
-And especially now that the payment system is all clear as day to you, why not utilize Guesty to rake in more bookings for you?
-Money in the bank.